flexera-public/sca-codeinsight-reports-project-vulnerabilities/README.md

     git submodule init
     git submodule update

+**Python Requirements**

+This repository requires the python requests module to interact with the Code Insight REST APIs.
+To install this as well as the the modules it depends on the [requirements.txt](requirements.txt) file has been supplied and can be used as follows.

+    pip install -r requirements.txt

 ## Usage

 This report is executed directly from within Revenera's Code Insight product.
 From the summary page of each Code Insight project it is possible to *generate* the **Project Inventory Report** via the Custom Report Framework.
 Once this report is selected the second project for comparision can be selected

 The Code Insight Custom Report Framework will provide the following to the custom report when initiated:

 - Project ID
 - Report ID
 - Authorization Token

 For this example report these three items are passed on to a batch or sh file which will in turn execute a python script.
 This script will then: